Note: The links in this post are affiliate links.

-Today I’m going to tell you about an equally amazing upgrade that costs a little more, but will definitely speed up your computer and hurtle it right into the fast lane!
+Today I’m going to tell you about an equally amazing upgrade that could potentially speed up your computer and hurtle it right into the fast lane.

 Solid State Drives (SSDs) are amazing devices that work exactly like hard drives, only a LOT faster.
 Instead of spinning platters and read/write heads, SSDs use non-volatile memory chips to store your computer’s operating system, programs and data files.